abdelhamiderrahmouni/pan-laravel-10/README.md

 ---

+> [!WARNING]
+> This is a fork of [the original package](https://github.com/panphp/pan) that I modified to add support to laravel 10 apps.

 **Pan is a lightweight and privacy-focused PHP product analytics library**.
 It’s designed as a very simple package that you can install via `composer require` and start tracking your pages or components with **a simple `data-pan` attribute**.

 At the time of writing, Pan tracks only the following events: impressions, hovers, and clicks.
 It does not collect any personal information, such as IP addresses, user agents, or any data that could be used to identify a user.